ElementsProject/lightning/README.md

 `lightningd` will register the funds once the transaction is confirmed.

-If you don't have any testcoins you can get a few from a faucet such as [TPs' testnet faucet][tps] or [Kiwi's testnet faucet][kiw].
+You can obtain testcoins from a faucet such as [coinfaucet.eu][cfeu].
-You can send it directly to the `lightningd` address.
+You can send them directly to the `lightningd` address.

 You may need to generate a p2sh-segwit address if the faucet does not support
 bech32: